Picking cloudberries with my parents might be my most boring childhood memory.

-In Sweden everyone can to wander in the forest, pick berries, camp and make a fire.
-To be able to access nature is a right to us.
+In Sweden, everyone can to wander in the forest, pick berries, camp and make a fire.
+To be able to access nature is a right for us.
 A right defined in what we call the Right of Public Access or “Freedom to roam”.

 But as a wise man once said: with great freedom comes great responsibility.

 You can spend time in every forest, pick berries and take them home, all according to this right of access.
 But you mustn’t cause damage to the soil and vegetation, like tearing up shrubs, removing bark, or picking large amounts of moss.
 There are also protected plants to take into account, so don’t pick flowers you don’t recognise.
 Of course, you are not allowed to abuse another person’s private sphere, or land around houses, for example.

 It’s fine to make a campfire where there’s no danger of the fire spreading, but never light a fire on a rock, as stone can crack.
 You may burn cones and twigs lying on the ground, but not chop trees down, so bring a few pieces of firewood.
 You can buy them at the nearest petrol station.
 Make sure the fire is out before you leave.
 If you come to a place where there is already a fireplace available, use it instead of creating a new.
 Fireplaces become wounds in the ground that take time to heal.

 Things to keep in mind

 You’re allowed to camp almost everywhere, but not near someone’s house, farm, or pasture with grazing animal – which seems logical.
 Camping with a couple, three tents for some days is included in the right of public access.
 If you’re a bigger group or stay for longer, better ask the landowner first.

 In the national parks, there are other rules on fires and camping.
 Always find out which rules apply and during what periods for that specific national park.
 For example, it’s forbidden to bring dogs, and stringent rules apply to protect fragile vegetation.